Dramatic reduction in Indian virus cases confuses experts | ExBulletin

 This success is not due to vaccination, as India just started injections in January.
 But as more people get vaccinated, the outlook should be even better.
 However, experts are also concerned about variants identified in many countries that appear to be more contagious.
 It reduces the effectiveness of some treatments and vaccines.

-One possible explanation for the decline in cases is that several broad areas have reached herd immunity.
-This is the threshold at which a sufficient number of people develop immunity to the virus and begin to spread less by getting sick or vaccinated.
+One possible explanation for the reduction in cases is that several broad areas have reached herd immunity-a sufficient number of people are immune to the virus by getting sick or vaccinated.
+Is the threshold at which the virus begins to develop and spread, said Vineeta Bal.
 A person studying the immune system at the National Institute of Immunology in India.

 But experts warn that even if herd immunity in some places is part of the cause of the decline, the entire population remains vulnerable and precautions must be taken.